mmchenry/kineKit/docs/setup.md

 DLC installation can get kind of hairy, given the variety of possible machines and operating systems.
 Consult the following websites if you have trouble: [How To Install DeepLabCut](https://deeplabcut.github.io/DeepLabCut/docs/installation.html), and [Installation Tips](https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html).

+## ffmpeg

+ffmpeg is an open-source project that allows for the conversion of video files.
+It must be installed on your system if you intend to use kineKit's tools for prepping videos for DLC.
+First, launch a terminal window for the DLC environment from the Anaconda-Navigator, as explained above.

+For MacOS, you first need to install the Homebrew package manager:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Then, install ffmpeg:

+    brew install ffmpeg

+For linux, simply run the following command at the terminal:

+    sudo apt install ffmpeg

+Windows is more complicated, but its steps are detail [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).

 ## VS Code